 Common Writing Mistakes: A Cheat Sheet

 I have compiled a list of common writing mistakes.
-I pulled these particular mistakes from an open-form class assignment I assigned to a class one year, but I have seen many of these issues in several kinds of writing, and beginning writers often have to fight to keep these errors out of their work.
+I pulled these particular mistakes from an assignment I gave to a class one semester, but I have seen many of these issues in every class I have taught, and beginning writers often have to fight to keep these errors out of their work.

 1. Each speaker gets her own paragraph, her own return, and an indent.

 I went to the story to get a loaf of bread, container of milk, and a stick of butter.
 On the way home I ran into my old teacher, Ms. Davies.
 We had a quick chat.

 “Nothing much,” I replied, though I thought she was nosy for asking.
 “It’s just a loaf of bread, a container of milk, and a stick of butter."